-The 'Save and return' later feature allows respondents to return to the consultation at a later date without losing the information they've already entered as part of their response.
+The 'save and return' feature allows respondents to come back to their incomplete survey response at a later date without losing the information they've already entered as part of their response.

-At the bottom of the each page of questions, people can select the 'Save and come back later' button, which looks like this:
+At the bottom of each survey page, people can select the 'Save and come back later...' button, which looks like this:

-NB: An email address entered here will not be stored as response data in Citizen Space, it is just used to send the the save and return email.
+Please be aware, any email address entered in the field on the 'Save and return' page will not be stored as response data in Citizen Space, it is just used to send the email.
 This is so responses can remain anonymous.

 Unfortunately - like a lot of emails - save and return emails can sometimes go into people's junk mail folders, or get deleted by your respondents accidentally.

-If a respondent gets in touch with you to say that they don't have their save and return email, we can sometimes retrieve their incomplete response and send out another email link to them.
-You can do this by emailing the support email address.
+If a respondent gets in touch with you to say that they don't have their return details or 'save and return' email, we can sometimes retrieve their incomplete response and send out an email link to them if you contact us via the support email address.
 However, there are a few things we need to know to be able to safely do this:

 Please note, we aren't able to manually generate save and return links once your consultation is closed.

-*There are three default questions in each survey in Citizen Space.
-If you have left the default email address question in your survey and the respondent has answered it, then they will not need to type in their email address again if they select to use the save and return later feature, the email address box will be pre-populated with their email address.
+There are three default questions in each survey in Citizen Space.
+If you have included the default email address question in your survey and the respondent has answered it, then they will not need to type in their email address again if they select to use the 'save and return' feature, the email address box will be pre-populated with their email address.